 Nuclear engineers are never taught about the other kind of nuclear reaction.
 But a working prototype was built over 40 years ago.
 "The thick hardbound volume was sitting on a shelf in a colleague’s office when Kirk Sorensen spotted it.
 A rookie NASA engineer at the Marshall Space Flight Center, Sorensen was researching nuclear-powered propulsion, and the book’s title — Fluid Fuel Reactors — jumped out at him.
 He picked it up and thumbed through it.
 Hours later, he was still reading, enchanted by the ideas but struggling with the arcane writing.
 “I took it home that night, but I didn’t understand all the nuclear terminology,” Sorensen says.
 He pored over it in the coming months, ultimately deciding that he held in his hands the key to the world’s energy future." [more inside]

+Will algae defeat global warming?
 "Fed a generous helping of CO2-laden emissions, courtesy of the power plant's exhaust stack, the algae grow quickly...
 The cleansed exhaust bubbles skyward, but with 40 percent less CO2...
 The algae is harvested daily and a combustible vegetable oil is squeezed out: biodiesel".

 Katrinanomore&global warming Welcome to the first web site in America dedicated exclusively to raising awareness about the connection between hurricane Katrina and global warming.
 See below an essay just written by author Mike Tidwell that explains how climate change will soon turn every coastal city in America into another New Orleans unless we make a rapid switch to clean, renewable energy worldwide.

 Eprida: using biomass to produce hydrogen, reduce the emissions of coal-fired power plants, and suck CO2 out of the atmosphere, all while improving agricultural productivity.
 A new virtuous cycle (flash)?